alanng10/class-lang/Docue/Article/Sand/a.md

 Operates with 2 inputs has same IntType kind in both inputs.
 The operates output Type is IntType.
 Output that is int value is the IntType of kind that is same as input kind.
-Output that is bool value is 64 bit IntType, the output value is bool value represented in 64 bits IntType.
+Output that is bool is represented in 64 bits IntType.

 Sand has none BitAndOperate, BitOrnOperate and BitNotOperate.
 AndOperate, OrnOperate and NotOperate is enough element.